gnosis/dx-docs/source/add-token-pair.md

 If everything went smoothly, you should now be able to execute it for real.
-Otherwise, the command will tell you what is the problem and what you need to do in orther to solve it.
+Otherwise, the command will tell you what is the problem and what you need to do in order to solve it.

 **4. Run the script withouth the dry-run**:
 ```bash
 MNEMONIC="your secret mnemonic ..." npm run -- add-token-pairs -f ./ABC-WETH.js --network mainnet
 ```

 ### 3b.
-Useng truffle console
+Using truffle console
 Since the [DutchX Smart Contracts](https://github.com/gnosis/dx-contracts) is a truffle project, you can use the console to add the token pair or invoke any other logic of the contract.